evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## User interface and control

-The Nissan Ariya 63kWh has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12,3 inches large.
-The touch screen at the right part of the shared frame is 12,3 inches large.
+The Nissan Ariya 63kWh has twin screens on a shared frame mounted with brackets on the dashboard.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
+The  screen behind the steering wheel on the left of the frame is 12.3 inches large.
+The touch screen at the right part of the shared frame is 12.3 inches large.

 {{< sitefiguresized thumb="models/nissan/ariya/ariya_63kwh/screens_1_st.jpg" title="Nissan Ariya 63kWh" width="3000" height="1999"  >}}